andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/03-environmental-injuries.md

 # Environmental Injuries

+## Overview
+Environmental conditions and bites/stings can deteriorate quickly.
+For venomous bites, immobilize and evacuate—don’t cut, suck, or apply arterial tourniquets.
+Treat stings by recognizing anaphylaxis early and using epinephrine when indicated.
+Manage heat and cold injuries decisively with insulation or active cooling, and descend immediately with altitude red flags.

 ## Snake Bites
 ### What Not To Do
 No cutting, sucking, ice, electric shocks, or alcohol.
 Do not apply arterial tourniquets (can worsen damage).
 Don’t try to catch/kill the snake.